 AI-powered reading acceleration—summarising articles, distilling research, synthesising sources—remains stuck in bleeding-edge territory despite mainstream adoption signals and three years of vendor investment.
 The tools demonstrably work: Google NotebookLM holds a 4.8/5 rating from 240K+ app store reviews; 88% of UK undergraduates use AI for "explain concepts, summarise articles"; Readwise Reader has consolidated around power readers; and Adobe's contract review tools achieve 77% time reduction.
 Yet adoption growth is stalled by an unresolved core tension: verification barriers and the confidence trap.
 Independent evaluation reveals the production-reality gap: Oumi's April 2026 analysis found only 39% of Google AI Overviews are both correct and source-supported.
 Hallucination severity jumps 3-10x on enterprise datasets (legal 18.7%, medical 15.6%) compared to benchmarks.
 More critically, practitioner research documents that 95% of enterprise AI investments deliver zero ROI, and 40% of US workers experience "workslop"—polished-but-wrong outputs costing 2-3.5 hours rework per incident.
 Domain expertise amplifies risk: experienced professionals trust confident-sounding outputs without verification.
 Mitigation strategies exist (source grounding reduces hallucinations 30-50%, disciplined prompting achieves 80% improvement) but all require active human verification workflows, which offset adoption gains.
 The bifurcation has hardened: routine document review (contract summary, legal brief prep) consolidated around major vendors with proven ROI; research synthesis, academic reading, and knowledge work remain blocked not by capability gaps but by the adoption paradox—tools keep improving while organizations systematically withold scaling until ROI can be demonstrated.

-Ecosystem consolidation and feature momentum signal category maturity.
-Google NotebookLM (May 2026) shows mainstream adoption: 240K+ app store reviews at 4.8/5 rating, #27 US Productivity ranking, with audio overview generation as primary adoption driver.
-April 2026 releases (auto-source-labeling, bulk sharing, flashcard mastery tracking) address documented friction points from user feedback, indicating product-market fit.
+Ecosystem consolidation and enterprise platform integration signal accelerating adoption at scale.
+Google NotebookLM (May 2026) shows mainstream adoption: 240K+ app store reviews at 4.8/5 rating, #27 US Productivity ranking, with 10M+ active users documented; audio overview generation drives primary engagement.
+Enterprise platform adoption emerged: Google Cloud and SAP deployed NotebookLM at scale into SAP Learning Hub (May 13, 2026) serving millions of SAP learners with grounded-AI architecture preventing hallucinations.
+University-level adoption escalated with University of Utah rolling out NotebookLM to faculty, staff, researchers, and students on May 12, 2026, with formal governance policies.
+April 2026 product releases (auto-source-labeling, bulk sharing, flashcard mastery tracking) address documented friction points from user feedback, indicating product-market fit.
+Desktop tracking of 30K knowledge workers (Rize, May 2026) reveals Perplexity as primary research tool (6.1 hrs/user avg) paired with ChatGPT for synthesis, confirming core research-acceleration workflow patterns.
+Claude adoption trajectory shows 100x growth in three years (0.08% to 8.56% of AI time in offices per DeskTime tracking of 50K+ workers).
 Student deployments scaled: 88% of 1,041 UK undergraduates (HEPI survey, Feb 2025) use AI for "explain concepts, summarise articles, suggest research ideas."
 Readwise Reader consolidated as premium unified reading app targeting knowledge workers (highlights, annotations, Obsidian/Notion/Roam exports) with 7.4/10 ecosystem positioning.
 Market segmentation deepened: free skimmers (Apricot), power analysts (Feedly AI Pro), executive digests (Readless), semantic search retrieval (Surface + Readwise), open-source alternatives (Karakeep, Linkwarden, Wallabag) showing ecosystem depth.
-Practitioner workflows scaled: content researchers centralize sources in NotebookLM for pattern discovery; newsletter consumption optimized via hot-topic detection (190 min/week reclaimed from 50-subscription digest); semantic search surfaces relevant reading at writing time (18K+ highlights managed via vector retrieval).
-Institutional warnings intensified: universities issued systematic guidance restricting research use due to verification barriers; BBC research documented 45% misrepresentation in AI-generated news summaries.
-However, adoption metrics reveal the core constraint: 95% of enterprise AI investments delivered zero ROI (Harvard/MIT 2025-2026); only 12-18% of companies captured meaningful returns.
-"Workslop"—polished-but-wrong outputs—affected 40% of US workers monthly, costing 2-3.5 hours rework per incident, offsetting tool-reported speedups.
-Domain expertise amplified risk: experienced professionals trusted confident-sounding output without verification.
-The practice bifurcation hardened: routine document review (contract summary 77% speedup, legal brief prep) consolidated around Adobe and Readwise with demonstrated ROI; research synthesis, academic reading, knowledge work remained blocked by verification barriers and the adoption paradox—organizations demanded hard ROI evidence while tools required manual verification workflows that erased productivity gains.
+However, adoption metrics reveal the persistent constraint: 95% of enterprise AI investments delivered zero ROI (Harvard/MIT 2025-2026); only 12-18% of companies captured meaningful returns.
+Practitioner surveys (METR, 71 researchers + 129 academics, May 2026) report median 1.4-2x value change and 3x speed gains, but 40% of US workers report "workslop"—polished-but-wrong outputs requiring 2-3.5 hours rework per incident, offsetting tool-reported speedups.
+Critical hallucination barriers persist: 12-fold rise in fabricated biomedical citations since 2023 with 25-34% of LLM citations fabricated (TrueStandard, May 2026); hallucination severity jumps 3-10x on enterprise datasets (legal 18.7%, medical 15.6%) vs. controlled benchmarks (practitioner analysis, May 2026); knowledge workers spend 4.3 hours/week verifying AI outputs (ClarityArc, May 2026).
+Domain expertise amplifies risk: experienced professionals trust confident-sounding output without verification.
+The bifurcation persisted: routine document review (contract summary 77% speedup) consolidated around Adobe and Readwise with demonstrated ROI; research synthesis, academic reading, knowledge work remained blocked by verification barriers and the adoption paradox—organizations demanded hard ROI evidence while tools required manual verification workflows that erased productivity gains.